sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 #0   running   2021-01-14T18:50:48Z   10.6%   174.1M of 1G   164M of 1G
 ```

- - ??
-Does the following to set the failure of a single instance
+ - *Does the following to set the failure of a single instance

  ```
  curl -v -XPOST -H "Content-Length:0"  http://${APP_URL}/actuator/palTrackerFailure